vampywiz17/matrix-webhook/README.md

 A microservice that forwards form data or JSON objects received in an HTTP POST request to an end-to-end-encrypted (E2EE) Matrix room.
 There is no schema restriction on the posted data, so you can throw at it _anyting_!
 Supports multiple rooms and sender aliases with different associated webhook URLs, e.g, one for Grafana, another for `curl`, and so on.
 Can convert the received payload to JSON or YAML for better message readability, and can apply Markdown formatting to messages.
 Easy installation with `docker-compose`.

-This microservice also allows you to verify a session (using element client)
+This microservice supports session verification (using element client)

 ## Table of contents <!-- omit in toc -->